 - Talk to someone you trust about your OCD.
 Find a quiet space to talk where you won't be interrupted.
-You could show them this information (especially our section for family and friends) to help them understand.
-Some people find it helpful to write their feelings down in a letter and then talk about it together.
+You could show them this information (especially our page for family and friends) to help them understand.
+Some people find it helpful to write their feelings down and then talk about this together.

 - Spend time with friends and family.
 You might not feel ready to talk openly about your OCD yet.
 But spending more time with friends and family may help you feel more comfortable around them and, in time, more able to share your experiences.

 Sharing the obsessive thoughts made them feel less powerful.

 Making connections with people with similar or shared experiences can be really helpful.
 You could try talking to other people who have OCD to share your feelings, experiences and ideas for looking after yourself.
 For example, you could: